 Adam is originally from Nebraska where he spent 5 years organizing rallies, event speaking, running an environmental club, and creating an educational summit to train high school and college youth how to be citizen lobbyists.
 In 2017, he spent the summer biking across the country as a photographer and volunteer with 47 other incredible humans, which led him to the Eagle River Valley.
 His passion is working to make sure that everyone has equal access to having an enjoyable, healthy, and sustainable life – a passion that he pursues through his work with New Roots CO and YouthPower365.

 Shawna Wood, founding member of the New Roots board, is a youth development professional and long time Eagle County local.
 Much of her professional experience has centered on connecting kids to their food source and the natural world in general.
 In her free time you can find Shawna in the mountains hiking, climbing or snowboarding or at a concert enjoying live music.

-Want to get involved with this blossoming, new Eagle River Valley non-profit?
+Want to get involved with this Eagle River Valley non-profit?
 We want to hear from you!
 Email us at firstname.lastname@example.org and be part of building a resilient community, fueled by food!